jacobnordstrom9/tripleJ/README.md

 <strong> Challenge: </strong> The way the streaming services was nested inside data required a tedious amount of coding in order to extract the correct streaming service where the movie is located. <br/>
 <strong> Solution: </strong> Jason worked diligently with a lot of console.logs in order to grab the necessary information out of the API.

-<strong> Challenge: </strong> One of the challenges of having so many divs/CSS classes and enabling Dark mode towards the end is having to go back and add a dark/light mode capability to all of the CSS classes. <br/>
+<strong> Challenge: </strong> One of the biggest issues we faced was when we decided to enable a Dark/Light mode feature to the website.
+With the amount of divs being used, it required extreme dilligence in order to edit everything with the Dark/Light mode capabilities.
+We ultimately ended up scrapping the idea as we were running out of time.<br/>
-<strong> Solution: </strong> Deciding early on if you want your website to incorporate Dark/Light mode and being sure you add it to each class you create as you are building up your CSS.
+<strong> Solution: </strong> We recommend deciding early on if you want your website to incorporate Dark/Light mode and being sure you add it to each class you create as you are building up your CSS.

 <strong> Challenge: </strong> Dynamic creation and dynamic classes.
 Divs within divs within divs.  <br/>
 <strong> Solution: </strong> Doing most of the HTML within the JavaScript helped clean up the code overall.